PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 > **Warning** This is a security issue.

-- Please do not connect other equipment (except RC receiver) on SBUS / DSM / RSSI interface.
-- Improper wiring can lead to equipment damage!
+- Please do not connect other equipment (except RC receiver) on SBUS / DSM / RSSI interface - this may lead to equipment damage.

 - *Found:* Batches V01190904xxxx
 - *Fixed:* Batches later than V01190904xxxx